-In this post I will be demonstrate you how to create automatic computer during during OSD through SCCM.
+In this post I will be demonstrate you how to setup computer automatically during OSD through SCCM.
 Without having any logic for the Computer name generation, random system name will be generated starting with MININT and with some other random string.

 - Modify CustomSettings.ini